Allison Hueman: Style and influences

+Hueman's signature style includes bright colors and elements of abstract portraiture, also referred to as "etherealism."
+Her work has been described as a product of "free association" and improvisation.
+Hueman frequently uses spray paint and acrylics in her creations and has been influenced by graffiti art.
+Many of her themes reflect women's experiences.

-The name Allison "Hueman" comes from the feelings she had after starting to paint murals for the first time.
+The name "Hueman" comes from the feelings she had after starting to paint murals for the first time.
 In a profile in Juxtapoz, she states,"I began painting murals after a dark period in my life when I felt like there was nothing left to lose, and when I painted big for the first time, it was like a light switch turned on.
 Once I got out of my studio and onto the street, I was using my entire body to paint, I was talking to people, I was collaborating, I was in the sun.
 I felt alive again.
 I literally felt human.
 That's where the name Hueman comes from."

+Personal life

+Hueman married Cyrus Tinati, her high school sweetheart in 2016.
+She lived in Los Angeles for 10 years before returning to the San Francisco Bay Area.